Tgeon/Project-Risk-System/README.md

 ## Overview
 This project builds an execution risk engine for construction-style project management using workflow data (tasks + forms).
 The purpose of this project is to showcase and demonstrate large data wrangling and visualization applied to a dataset with real metrics and producible data.
 This is a personal project of mine that utilizes the R coding language and applies it to a dataset in relation with Construction Project Management.
 This project has risk and prediction models based on Monte Carlo simulation.
 The full capacity of this project produces a normalized Risk Index (0–100), identifies risk drivers, models backlog growth, and forecasts backlog clearance time using Monte Carlo simulation.
+It is a risk assessment and prioritization framework built using construction project datasets (tasks, forms, issue logs) that converts operational data into measurable risk indicators.
+Instead of relying on subjective judgment alone, the engine uses structured scoring logic to rank risks based on severity, frequency, backlog accumulation, and potential schedule impact.

 ## Project Management Concepts Involved
-KPI design and operational metrics such as cycle time Risk ranking and driver analysis
+KPI design and operational metrics such as cycle time, Risk ranking and driver analysis,
-Forecasting under uncertainty (Monte Carlo)
+Forecasting under uncertainty (Monte Carlo),
-Data wrangling and Visualization
+Data wrangling and Visualization, and
 Data Analysis

 ## Data